ptdolan/RNAseq_pipe/readme.txt

 This directory contains the scripts used to map and analyze RNAseq data in batch on a cluster (specifically written with for slurm job submission on sherlock.stanford.edu.

-Two options currently, tophat2-bowtie2-cufflinks pipeline, or the Kallisto-Sleuth pipeline.
+Two options currently, tophat2-bowtie2-cufflinks pipeline (slow), or the Kallisto-Sleuth pipeline (fast).

 Instructions: